pnp/cli-microsoft365/docs/manual/docs/cmd/spo/page/page-column-get.md

-# spo page column list
+# spo page column get

 Get information about a specific column of a modern page